Nursing MSN & DNP

 The data in this blog is for general informational purposes only and information presented was accurate as of the publication date.

 No job is stress-free.
-But because clinical nurses work in an environment that is high-stress by nature—making decisions that can impact patients’ lives—they need to take extra care to avoid the mental and physical condition known as “burnout.”
-This piece outlines what nurse burnout is, the dangers it poses, how to prevent it, and how to address it if it’s happening to you.
+Clinical nurses work in an environment that is high-stress by nature—making decisions that can impact patients’ lives—and need to take extra care to avoid the mental and physical condition known as nursing burnout.
+We outline what nurse burnout is, its risks, how to prevent it and how to address it if it’s happening to you.

 What Is Nurse Burnout?

-According to the World Health Organization, burnout is an occupational phenomenon. ((World Health Organization.
-“Burn-out an ‘occupational phenomenon’: International Classification of Diseases.”
-May 28, 2019. https://www.who.int/news/item/28-05-2019-burn-out-an-occupational-phenomenon-international-classification-of-diseases.
-Accessed: January 25, 2022)) It is not specific to nursing: Professionals in any industry, from teaching to engineering, can suffer from this type of exhaustion caused by unrealistic expectations, lack of sleep, and other work-related stressors.
-However, due to their high-stress work environment, nurses and other medical professionals face a greater risk of burnout.
+According to the World Health Organization, burnout is an occupational phenomenon.2 It is not specific to nursing.
+Professionals in any industry, from teaching to engineering, can suffer from this type of exhaustion caused by unrealistic expectations, lack of sleep and other work-related stressors.
+However, due to their high-stress work environment, nurses face a greater risk of nursing burnout.

-Another contributing factor is the growing demand for nurses as the Baby Boomer generation ages and the prevalence of chronic disease increases.
-The U.S. Bureau of Labor Statistics projects that employment for registered nurses will grow by 12% between 2018 and 2028. ((U.S. Bureau of Labor Statistics.
-“Registered Nurses.”
-Last modified September 8, 2021. https://www.bls.gov/OOH/healthcare/registered-nurses.htm.
-Accessed: January 25, 2022)) That’s good news if you are looking for a nursing job.
-However, the pace of this increase has led to growing pains: understaffed hospitals, overworked nurses, and nurse burnout.
+Another contributing factor to nursing burnout is the growing demand for nurses as the Baby Boomer generation ages and the prevalence of chronic disease increases.
+The U.S. Bureau of Labor Statistics (BLS) projects that employment for registered nurses will grow by 6% between 2023 and 2033.3

 Lack of Sleep

-One of the largest burnout risks for professionals in any industry is chronic lack of sleep.
+One of the largest nursing burnout risks is a chronic lack of sleep.
 This is particularly common for nurses who work long hours and consecutive shifts.
-In a survey conducted by Kronos Inc., 25% of nurses reported that they were unable to get enough sleep between shifts. ((Kronos.
-“Wake Up to the Facts About Fatigue.”
-2018. https://www.kronos.com/resource/download/24266.
-Accessed: January 25, 2022))

 High-Stress Environment

-Every nursing specialty brings its own challenges, but some specialties are naturally more stressful than others.
-If you work in the emergency department with telemetry or intensive care, you may have to deal with combative patients, traumatic injuries, ethical dilemmas, and a high mortality rate, all of which are linked to high stress levels and an increased risk of burnout.
-In a study in Psychooncology, 30% of oncology nurses reported emotional exhaustion, while 35% reported feelings of low personal performance—both symptoms of burnout syndrome. ((Cañadas-De la Fuente, Guillermo A., Jose L. Gomez-Urquiza, Elena M. Ortega-Campos, Gustavo R. Cañadas, Luis Alberndín-García, and Emilia I. De la Fuente-Solana.
-“Prevalence of burnout syndrome in oncology nursing: A meta-analytic study.”
-Psychooncology 27, no. 5 (May 2018): 1426–1433. doi: 10.1002/pon.4632. ))
+Every nursing role specialty brings challenges, but some specialties are naturally more stressful than others.
+If you work in the emergency department with telemetry or intensive care, you may have to deal with combative patients, traumatic injuries, ethical dilemmas and a high mortality rate, all of which are linked to high-stress levels and an increased risk of nursing burnout.

 Lack of Support